-Your coverage under the Citigroup Medical Plans, Dental Plans, and Vision Care Plan automatically will terminate on the earliest of the following dates:
+Your coverage under the Citigroup Medical Plan, Dental Plan, and Vision Plan automatically will terminate on the earliest of the following dates:

-- The date the Citigroup Plan terminates; - The last day for which the necessary contributions are made; - Midnight of the last day of the month in which your employment terminates, you retire, you die, or you otherwise cease to be eligible for coverage; or - The date benefits paid on behalf of a participant equal the lifetime maximum benefit under the Plan; coverage for eligible dependents who have not reached their lifetime maximum won't be affected.
+- The date the Citigroup Plan is terminated; - The last day for which the necessary contributions are made; - Midnight of the last day of the month in which your employment is terminated, you retire, die, or otherwise cease to be eligible for coverage; or - The date benefits paid on your behalf equal the lifetime maximum benefit under the Plan; coverage for eligible dependents who have not reached their lifetime maximum will not be affected.

-Basic Life insurance coverage ends on the date your employment is terminated.

-Optional GUL insurance coverage ends on the last day of the month in which your employment terminates.
+Basic Life insurance, Short-Term Disability, and Long-Term Disability coverage end on the date your employment is terminated.
+Optional GUL insurance coverage ends on the last day of the month in which your employment is terminated.

-Your eligible dependent's coverage automatically will terminate on the earliest of the following dates:
+Your eligible dependent's coverage automatically will be terminated on the earliest of the following dates:

-- Midnight of the last day of the month in which your coverage terminates, except in the case of your death in which case coverage will continue for six months; - The date you elect to terminate your eligible dependent's coverage; - The last day for which the necessary contributions are made; - The date the eligible dependent ceases to be eligible for coverage; coverage will remain in effect through December 31 of the year in which the child reaches the maximum age or is no longer a full-time student; coverage will remain in effect through the end of the month in which the child gets married or obtains a full-time job; - The date the eligible dependent is covered as an employee under the plan; - The date the eligible dependent is covered as the dependent of another employee under the Plan; - The date the eligible dependent enters the armed forces of any country or international organization; or - The date the dependent is no longer eligible for coverage under a Qualified Medical Child Support Order.
+- Midnight of the last day of the month in which your coverage is terminated, except in the case of your death in which case coverage will continue for six months; - The date you elect to terminate your eligible dependent's coverage; - The last day for which the necessary contributions are made; - The date the eligible dependent ceases to be eligible for coverage; coverage will remain in effect through December 31 of the year in which the child reaches the maximum age or is no longer a full-time student; coverage will remain in effect through the end of the month in which the child gets married or obtains a full-time job; - The date the eligible dependent is covered as an employee under the Plan; - The date the eligible dependent is covered as the dependent of another employee under the Plan: - The date the eligible dependent enters the armed forces of any country or international organization; or - The date the dependent is no longer eligible for coverage under a Qualified Medical Child Support Order.

 You and your eligible covered dependents may be able to continue coverage under COBRA.
-See "COBRA" on page 53.
+See "COBRA" on page 63.